Create a Website Account - Manage notification subscriptions, save form progress and more.

 - Day care is allowable as a vocational activity on a residential premises.
 Conditional use approval will be required, however, if Wis.
 Stats.
 66.1017 apply.

 Please call Pellitteri Waste Systems at 608-257-4285 or check the Collection Day Map.

 Call Pellitteri Waste Systems (257-4285) to arrange a special pick-up collection or for additional options check the Recycling Guide

-Click on the links for the 2022 Solids Waste and Recycling Calendar and for the new 2023 Solid Waste and Recycling Calendar.
+Here is the link for the Solid Waste and Recycling Calendar.
 Paper copies are available at the City Hall Lobby, 5520 Lacy Rd.

 Call the Public Works Department at 270-4260.
 Please provide as much information as possible (closest house address, intersection) and a detailed description of which light is out.
 Or submit a concern on line with the "Report a Concern" page.

 Call Public Works during regular business hours (M-F, 7:30 - 4:15).
 For after hours calls please refer to the Traffic Signals Web page.

 Please go to the Water Quality web page.